 Training programs in Japan, including the payment of local costs of trainees coming to Japan (such as interpretation and guides).
-Airfares, as far as possible, must be borne by member organizations par-Semiticipating in the nars/Training Programs.
+Airfares, as far as possible, must be borne by member organizations ticipating in the Seminars/Training Programs.
 The latter should best be undertaken between April and November each year, because budget cuts are bound to happen (the total budget has been cut by more than 50% since 20 years ago).